A Brief History of Sickman’s Mill

 Sickman’s Mill Today

-Today, you can rent the entire Sickman’s Mill facility to host your wedding or other large group parties.
+Today, you can rent the entire Sickman’s Mill facility to host your wedding or other large group parties as well as enjoy tubing during the summer months.
+Click here for more information.
 Each floor of the interior is filled with the original mill hardware, much of which is still operational.

 - Sickman Mill / Pequea Roller Mill